sean-dfir/k8s-better/README.md

 This is a fork of [vagrant-kubeadm-kubernetes](https://github.com/techiescamp/vagrant-kubeadm-kubernetes), a TechiesCamp repo that provides a Vagrant file and associated scripts/configs to automate creating a practice environment k8s cluster using Kubeadm for some certifications.

-## Documentation

-Current k8s version for CKA, CKAD, and CKS exam: 1.27

-Refer to this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

-## 🚀 CKA, CKAD, CKS, or KCNA Coupon Codes

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 20%** today using code **SCRIPT20** at https://kube.promo/devops.
-It is a limited-time offer.
-Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.

-For the best savings, opt for the CKA + CKS bundle (**$210 Savings)**.
-Use code **DCUBE20** at https://kube.promo/bundle

 ## Prerequisites